harsha-simhadri/big-ann-benchmarks/t3/README.md

 #### Power_Leaderboard

 This leaderboard is related to power consumption, which is an important consideration when scaling applications and servers in a datacenter.
 The primary ranking metric is ( kilowatt-hour / query.)
-Participants must meet or exceed the recall@10 of the baseline threshold.
+Participants must meet or exceed the recall@10 and 2000QPS minimum threshold ( for Text2Image, the baseline performance is the minimum threshold.)
 The reason for those minimum thresholds is to discourage algorithm’s designers from purposefully sacrificing too much performance in order to lower the power consumption.

 The evaluation framework leverages the power sensors available in the standard IPMI power management interface of most commercial server chassis’.
 We also leverage the open source project ipmicap ( https://github.com/fractalsproject/ipmicap ) to capture the power sensors and calculate the power consumption.